escwademographics/Palestine/README.md

-# Egypt
+# State of Palestine
-Egypt Questionnaire Web App
+State of Palestine Questionnaire Web App